nlp-unibo/mamkit/docs/_sources/quickstart.rst.txt

 Adding a new Dataset
 *********************************************

-To add a new dataset, users need to create a new class that extends the `Loader` interface and implements the required functionalities for data loading and retrieval.
+To add a new dataset, users need to create a new class that extends the ``Loader`` interface and implements the required functionalities for data loading and retrieval.
-The new class should be placed in the `mamkit.data.datasets` module.
+The new class should be placed in the ``mamkit.data.datasets`` module.

 *********************************************
 Loading a Model
 *********************************************

-The following example demonstrates how to instantiate a model with a configuration found in the literature.
+The following example shows how to instantiate a model with a configuration found in the literature.
-This configuration is identified by a key, `ConfigKey`, containing all the defining information.
+This configuration is identified by a key, ``ConfigKey``, containing all the defining information.
-The key is used to fetch the precise configuration of the model from the `configs` package.
+The key is used to fetch the precise configuration of the model from the ``configs`` package.
+In particular, each model's configuration class in ``configs`` contains a dictionary of configuration parameters that matches the ``ConfigKey``'s attributes and that links to the model's specific parameters.
-Subsequently, the model is retrieved from the `models` package and configured with the specific parameters outlined in the configuration.
+Subsequently, the model is retrieved from the ``models`` package and configured with the specific parameters outlined in the configuration.

 .. code-block:: python